MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/Agreement-FAQ.md

 # Windows 10 IoT Core Commercialization Agreement Frequently Asked Questions (FAQ)

+If you're looking to get a few questions answered regarding the Commercialization Agreement, you've come to the right place.
+Not finding your question?
+Submit a suggested question below under "Feedback".

 **Has Windows 10 IoT replaced embedded?**

 Windows 10 IoT is the replacement for the Windows Embedded product lines.